jepetko/ng-scope-aware/README.md

 ng-scope-aware
 ==============

+# About

-Inspects the scopes of the angular application
+Inspects the scopes of the angular application and increases the awareness of the angular scopes

+# Usage

+## in your Jasmine tests

+* test for expected scope properties
+TODO

+* test for prototypically inherited properties
+TODO

+* test for property shadowing
+TODO

+* test for child scopes
+TODO

+## in your Code